VT-CHCI/SoundOfFractions/Readme.md

     log.sendLog([[LOG_TYPE, DESCRIPTION]]);

-DESCRIPTION is a string, and LOG_TYPEs are integers corresponding to:
+DESCRIPTION is a string, and LOG_TYPE is an integer corresponding to:

 - id: 1, type: "Begin Interaction"
 - id: 2, type: "Selection"